 Random phone numbers in the North Queens exchange were called and permission was requested of the household resident to answer the survey.

-One-third said someone in their household worked in the forest industry.
+Of those interviewed, 41% said that someone in their household worked in the forest industry.